MyProjects-5/Sales_Dashboard/README.md

-## The conclusion of the analysis is :-
+## The Conclusion of the Analysis :-
 - Focus more on technological field from the state like California, New York, Texas for marketing.
 - Implementing distinct sales, advertisements and coupons during the month of February could prove beneficial in boosting sales and enhancing customer engagement.
 - Improve order status for better customer satisfaction and efficiency.